bdougie/check_the_docs/docs/getting-started.md

-# Getting Started with Check Docs
+# Getting Started with Check The Docs

-Welcome to Check Docs!
+Welcome to Check The Docs!
 This guide will help you get up and running with document indexing and analysis.

 ## Installation